How to tell which nutrient a plant needs by understanding and observing nutrient mobility in tomato plants.

 Every time nutrient intake (and moisture) through the roots slows or stops, means that the flow of immobile nutrients such as calcium and iron are interrupted and a deficiency is likely to occur.

-Temperatures, nutrient balance in the soil and pH also play their role.
+Temperatures, nutrient balance in the soil and pH also play their role in nutrient mobility in tomato plants.
 However, if a plant starts off healthy then shows leaf symptoms as described above, it can be quickly diagnosed and a foliar spray applied.